Raptacon/Robot-2024/README.md

 # Design

-The design diagrams for the state machines can be found [here](docs/shortsStateMachine.md)
+The design diagrams for the shooter state machine can be found [here](docs/fullIntakeStateMachine.md)

 # Hardware for the Robot